 And I have long been aware that the prose writer also faces this problem.

 So, after years of having studied the classics of fiction as well as popular novels, teleplays, and screenplays, I set about to remedy this educational deficiency.
-During my spare time (and let’s face it, as a writer, you’ll have some), I began working on a system that has become popularly known as the Jarvis Method and that has been adapted to the computer in the form of the first true “story processor,” this StoryCraft Story-Development Software that you are now using.
+During my spare time (and let’s face it, as a writer, you’ll have some), I began working on a system that has become popularly known as the Jarvis Method and that has been adapted to the computer in the form of the first true “story processor,” the StoryCraft Story-Development Software, StoryCraft New Edition.

 My task was to reveal and enunciate the basic elements that virtually every quality piece of fiction ever written contains.
 I wanted to see whether it was possible to look at the very greatest classics of quality fiction and find a common thread.